Advanced Topics in Software Engineering: Machine Learning for Software Engineering - CS846 Sec 001, Fall 2024 (Term 1249) #

 CS846-ML4SE is a graduate-level seminar course about the application of machine learning and natural language processing in software engineering.
 We will mainly cover three topics: (1) language modeling for code, (2) mining software repositories (MSR) with program analysis, (3) automating software engineering tasks with the aforementioned techniques.

-Class will be in-person on Mondays at 9:00-11:50am at DC 2585.
+Class will be in-person on Mondays at 9:00-11:50am at DC 2585 -> DC 2568 starting from Nov 18.
 Attendance at all classes is mandatory.

 The course will contain a mix of paper discussions and lectures.
 During the first half of each class, we will discuss 1~2 papers from the reading list; each paper discussion will be led by two students.
 During the second half, I will give a lecture, usually in the form of coding demos, on the topic of the week.